Why Nature & Forest Therapy?

 increased feelings of gratitude, selflessness, and wonder

 Welcome!
 My name is Lara Beth Jones, I’m a licensed occupational therapist and certified nature and forest therapy guide.
-I grew up in the marshes and forests near Wilmington, NC, where my mother was an educator and my father a civil servant for the Department of Defense.
+I grew up in the marshes and forests near Wilmington, NC, and I currently live in the Sandhills of NC.
 I received a B.A. from UNC-Chapel Hill in American Studies with a Southern Studies concentration in 2006 and returned to UNC for an M.S. in Occupational Therapy in 2014.

 In the time between my undergraduate and graduate studies, I worked as a wildland firefighter for the U.S. Forest Service in Oregon, Montana, and Arizona and taught English as a Second Language to elementary students in South Korea.
 In my career as an occupational therapist, I have had the joy of working with both pediatric and adult populations and in 2020, I became a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs.
 It is with a grateful heart that I am answering the call to integrate this nature and forest therapy offering into my occupational therapy practice.